-SA's cryptographic suite is typically made independent of the requesting CM's cryptographic capabilities.
+The Map Reply includes an SA-Descriptor Attribute which identifies both a SAID and the cryptographic suite employed within the SA.
+As is the case with Static SAs, the selection of a Dynamic SA's cryptographic suite is typically made independent of the requesting CM's cryptographic capabilities.
 Thus, a CMTS MAY respond to a Map Request with an SA (either Static or Dynamic) that employs a cryptographic suite the requesting CM does not support.
 The CM MUST NOT start TEK state machines for Static or Dynamic SAs whose cryptographic suites the CM does not support.
 (A Primary SA, however, must employ a cryptographic suite that is supported by the CM to which the SA belongs.)

 The TEK state machine controls the retrieval of the mapped SA's keying material.
-The CM will send Key Requests for the SA; the CMTS may respond to these key requests with:
+The CM will send Key Requests for the SA; the CMTS MUST respond to these Key Requests with one of the following: